-H Henderson is also a Trustee of The Farmington Trust.
-Details of the arms length transactions with the Trust are given in note16
+The Principal and Harry Henderson are trustees and George Hudson is a PSC of the Farmington Trust Limited.
+Details of the arm's length transactions with the Farmington Trust Limited are given in note 15.

 There were no other related party transactions in the year.